zlogic/mendix-docs/content/en/docs/deployment/private-cloud/reduced-downtime-deployment.md

 * the Operator will _try_ to perform a rolling update whenever possible;
 * if the Operator detects that a database (schema) update is needed, it will switch to a Recreate strategy to perform a full restart.

-Any time a new version of the app has model changes, deploying it will still cause downtime.
+If the new version of the app has model changes, deploying it will require a schema update.
+In this case, the Private Cloud Operator will automatically stop all replicas of the app, causing downtime.

 This feature works with Mendix for Private Cloud version 2.20 (and later).